 - You will need to add the server's unique URLs to the list of Portal Aliases.

-- The Unique URLs defined for the webheads are not accessible from the webhead that sends the SynchronizeCache request.
+- The unique URLs defined for the webservers are not accessible from all other webservers.

 - This can be verified by accessing each web server remotely (use the server's unique URL).